 The maximum amount of federal grant and loan assistance available to students changes every year.
 For 2017-2018, a student could be eligible to receive up to the maximum* amount listed below for some or all of the following federal grants and loans:

-- Teacher Education Assistance for College and Higher Education Grant (TEACH Grant): $3,724 if first disbursed prior to October 1, 2017.
+- Teacher Education Assistance for College and Higher Education Grant (TEACH Grant)

 - Direct Subsidized Loan: $3,500 for first-year students (0-29 units completed), $4,500 for sophomores (30-59 units completed), and $5,500 for juniors and seniors (60+ units completed)